Getting Started with Obsidian for D&D ✨

 Linking Images and Previews

 Linking to an image works the same way as linking to a note.
-But that will only create an actual text link that takes you to the image.
+But that will only create an actual text link that takes you to the image file.
 If you want the image to display on your current note, just add a ! before the double-brackets.
 Ex: ![[image-name.jpg]].
 This also works to display previews of PDF files in your vault.
 Load a specific page by adding #page=<pageNumber>.
 Ex: ![[example.pdf#page=24]] will load the PDF at page 24.
-So stop copying or screenshotting information out of your favorite supplements and start linking to the actual files!
+Learn more about using PDFs in Obsidian.

 You can also add the ! before any other links to render a preview of the content rather than a simple link.
 For example, I have a note that contains the properties for a dozen magic items.
 I have another note for a character that has one of those items in his possession.
 Rather than just linking to the item, I can show a preview of the item’s properties.